lucas-aragno/webpack-up/README.md

 ## Example

-let's say I have a folder called `my-app` with the following content:
+Let's say I have a folder called `my-app` with the following content:

 ```
 .